 For example, an Excel Worksheet object's properties would include the Worksheet's Name, Protection, Visible Property, Scroll Area, etc. Therefore, if during the execution of a macro, we needed to hide an Excel worksheet, we would need to access the Worksheet object, and alter the 'Visible' property.

-Excel VBA also has a special type of object, which is known as a Collection.
+Excel VBA has a special type of object, called a Collection.
 As the name suggests, a Collection refers to a group (or collection) of Excel objects.
 For example, the Rows collection is an object containing all the rows of a Worksheet.

 The main Excel Objects can all be accessed (directly or indirectly) from the Workbooks object, which is a collection of all the currently open Workbooks.
 Each Workbook object contains the Sheets object (consisting of all the Worksheets and Chart sheets in the Workbook), and in turn, each Worksheet object contains a Rows object (consisting of all Rows in the Worksheet) and a Columns object (consisting of all Columns in the Worksheet), etc.

-You can also use 'ActiveWorkbook' to access the current active Workbook.
+Workbook name (eg. Workbooks(1) or Workbooks("Book1")).
+You can also use 'ActiveWorkbook' to access the

 From the Workbook object, you can access the Sheets object, which is a collection of all the Sheets (Worksheets and Chart Sheets) in the Workbook, and also the Worksheets object, which is a collection of all the Worksheets in the Workbook.